 Even tiny details like the weather changing when you see a certain person could indicate your ‘deep-down’ feelings for him/her.
 Imagine if you’re walking down the street, you see a person briefly, and then walk on.
 Seconds later, it starts raining!
 Could this indicate that maybe you have negative feelings for said person?
 Of course.

-Sure, it’s important to write down that the temperature changed when you entered a room, or that you felt slightly adventurous when you heard a certain song in the dream, but the things you’ll want to high lit would be the actual location you’re at, the people you’re with, or the actions you’re performing.
-These form the core of the dream.
-Here are some things you’ll want to highlight.
+Sure, it’s important to write down that the temperature changed when you entered a room, or that you felt slightly adventurous when you heard a certain song in the dream, but there are things more important than that.
+The things you’ll want to highlight would be:

-Try and use a purple or green highlighter, as the yellow ones are a bit hard to read.
-You can get your hands on a basic highlighter using the links here, or just search the internet for some!
+Try and use a purple or green highlighter, as the yellow ones are a bit hard to see sometimes.
 If you don’t want to use a highlighter, that’s fine, just underline the important bits, or circle them with your pen.

 Here are some dream journal example entries for you to look at.
 They’re not perfect, but they’ll give you some sort of idea about the detail you want to try and include.
 Everyone’s different, and some people won’t be able to remember much detail, but this will always improve with practice.